Back to Colorado

 • Removes lines from page 3 of the bill that were previously set to determine the effective date of the act.

-• Adds new language on page 4 specifying that the act will take effect after a ninety-day period following the end of the general assembly, unless there is a referendum petition filed against it.
+• Adds a new section on page 4 specifying that the act will take effect after a ninety-day period following the end of the general assembly, unless there is a referendum petition filed against it.

 • The exact details about what was removed from page 3 are not provided in the amendment text.